Defence School of Photography: Background

 On the formation of the Royal Air Force on 1 April 1918, all photographers from the Royal Navy and the Royal Flying Corps became part of the RAF Photographic branch.
 The Royal Navy established its own photographic school at Tipner Ranges (under HMS Excellent) in 1920.
 This was a dedicated gunnery and torpedo school.
+During the early 1920s, T. E. Lawrence (under the alias John Hume Ross) was attached to the School of Photography whilst it was at Farnborough.

-During the Second World War, as the need for reconnaissance and photographic experts became paramount, a second school was opened at a hastily converted technical college in Blackpool, Lancashire to cater for the upsurge in personnel.
+During the Second World War the school was renamed No. 1 School of Photography, as the need for reconnaissance and photographic experts became paramount, a second school was opened at a hastily converted technical college in Blackpool, Lancashire to cater for the upsurge in personnel.
 During this period, the School(s) of Photography came under the Royal Air Force Technical Training Command.

-In 1945, the RAF school moved to Farnham in Surrey then onto RAF Wellesbourne Mountford in Warwickshire in 1948.
-It used Avro Anson aircraft in its aerial photography training and stayed for fifteen years at Wellesbourne Mountford before moving on to RAF Cosford in Shropshire in 1963.
+On 17 March 1947, the RAF school moved to Heath End, Hampshire, with the unit being renamed back to School of Photography RAF on 22 August 1949, the unit then moved into RAF Wellesbourne Mountford in Warwickshire on 6 January 1948.
+It used Avro Anson aircraft in its aerial photography training and stayed for fifteen years at Wellesbourne Mountford before moving on to RAF Cosford in Shropshire on 26 August 1963 as part of No. 2 School of Technical Training.
 A new building was designed and built specifically for photographic training at Cosford which is supposed to resemble a Rail Camera from the aerial perspective with Bellows as the front doors.
 Alec Brew in his book of photographs of RAF Cosford, describes the building opened in December 1965 as '...being a drab place enlivened by a marvellous mural.'

 During the same period, the Royal Naval School of Photography had moved from Tipner Ranges to Felpham at Bognor Regis (1943), then in 1947 it moved on to HMS Peregrine at RNAS Ford.
 It moved to HMS Daedalus (Lee-on-Solent) in 1961 and then onto HMS Fulmar. (where the Naval aerial photographic training was undertaken).